 The Safe Children Coalition uses a Family Centered Practice approach to engage birth families and give the best possible chance to strengthen the birth family bond and resolve the conflicts that brought the family to us in the first place.

-- Call the recruitment line at 1-866-661-5656.
-Your call will be returned within one business day and you will be provided information regarding the dates and times of the next Information meeting.
+- Inquire by calling the recruitment line at 1-866-661-5656 or Click here to complete our inquiry form.
+Someone will contact you within one business day and you will be provided information regarding the dates and times of the next Information meeting.

-- Attend an information meeting.
-This is your opportunity to learn more about fostering or adopting and decide if this may be right for you and your family.
-Orientations are held monthly.
-Click here for a schedule of upcoming information meetings.
+- Attend an Orientation/Informational meeting.
+This is your opportunity to learn more about adoption and decide if this is right for you and your family.
+Orientation/Informational meetings are held monthly.
+Click here for a schedule of upcoming Orientation/Informational meetings.

-- Participate in a training and selection class called Model Approach to Partners in Parenting (MAPP) and complete 30-hours of curriculum.
-MAPP classes are provided free of charge and are currently being held at multiple sites on various days and times.
-Generally, you will attend MAPP classes one night a week for three hours per session for a total of ten weeks.
-You will learn more during Orientation.
-Click here for a schedule of upcoming MAPP classes.
+- Participate in a training and selection class called Professional Parenting and complete 30-hours of curriculum.
+Professional Parenting classes are provided free of charge and are currently being held at multiple sites on various days and times.
+Generally, you will attend Professional Parenting one night a week for ten weeks.
+You will learn more during Orientation/Informational meeting.
+Click here for a schedule of upcoming Professional Parenting classes.

 - Satisfy background screening requirements.
 The Safe Children Coalition will assist you with this process.
 Generally you and all your household members must undergo local law, FBI/FDLE and abuse registry clearances to determine eligibility.

-- Complete your foster or adoptive paperwork and home study.
-Again, you will learn more about these requirements and the process during Orientation.
+- Complete your foster paperwork and home study.
+Again, you will learn more about these requirements and the process during Orientation/Informational meeting.

-- Foster Care Licensing & Placement OR Adoptive Match & Finalization Once all requirements are met, your home will be licensed for foster care or you will be ready to be matched for adoption.
-Placements or matches will be made based on your profile and on the profile of the child to be placed or matched.
-For adoption, finalization is the last step in this process.
+- Foster Care Licensing & Placement Once all requirements are met, your home will be licensed for foster care.
+Placements will be made based on your profile and on the profile of the child to be placed.